Leo Soriano: Medical missionary

-He started his ministry after graduating cum laude and as president of his class from the Union Theological Seminary in the Philippines.
-While raising a family, Leo studied and earned a doctor of medicine degree from the Davao Medical School Foundation.
-He was appointed as Doctor in Mission for the Medical Mobile Clinic of the Mindanao Annual Conference.
-This position led him to work in the underserved and far-flung villages and mountains in the war-torn area of Mindanao and Visayas.
-He served as a missionary doctor from 1989 until the late 1990s.
-He reached out to the hundreds of ethnic groups and underserved communities in the provinces of Cotabato, Davao, Leyte, Samar, Sultan Kudarat, Zamboanga and even in Palawan.
+He reached out to ethnic groups and underserved communities in the provinces of Cotabato, Davao, Leyte, Samar, Sultan Kudarat, Zamboanga and Palawan.
 When Mt.
-Pinatubo erupted in 1992, he was there serving the ethnic groups (Aetas) of Zambales.
-He held that position until the project funded by the U.M.
-General Board of Global Ministries changed it to a Community-based Primary Health Care Program.
+Pinatubo erupted in 1992, he was working there with the Aetas ethnic groups of Zambales.
+He held that position until the project funded by the UM General Board of Global Ministries changed it to a Community-based Primary Health Care Program.